damien-meere/full_stack_milestone/README.md

 12. [Postgres](https://www.postgresql.org/) - open source object-relational database system
 13. [SQLite](www.sqlite.org) - light-weight relational database management system (RDBMS)
 14. [Amazon Simple Storage Service](https://aws.amazon.com/s3/) - Amazon S3 - cloud based object storage service
+15. [Balsamiq Cloud](https://balsamiq.cloud/) -  is the web version of Balsamiq Wireframes tool for designing and reviewing user interfaces online.

 [Back to top](#Introduction)

 ## Database
 During the early development and later local testing of the application, [SQLite](www.sqlite.org) was utilised as the database management system embedded within the application itself.
 This faciliated the early deployment of the User Registration and Authentication system through the django platform.
 Within the [deployed site](https://dmeere-thecomicstore.herokuapp.com/) on Heroku, [Postgres](https://www.postgresql.org/) was employed as the Database to house all data.
 Postgres is an open source object-relational database management system and is